4dn-dcic/fish_omics_format/docs/source/intro_ct.rst

 Introduction
 ============

-A key output of the 4DN project is the open publication of datasets related to the structure of the human cell nucleus and the genome, within.
-Recent years have seen a rapid expansion of FISH-omics methods, which quantify the spatial organization of DNA, RNA and protein in the cell and provide expanded understanding of how higher-order chromosome structure relates to transcriptional activity and cell development.
-Despite this progress, FISH-based image-data are not yet routinely made publicly available upon publication because of the lack of common specifications for data exchange.
-This challenge is experienced across the bioimaging community, as a result a solution built, tested and proven in 4DN can have a wide impact all over the world.

 This document describes the **4DN FISH Omics Format - Chromatin Tracing (FOF-CT)**, a community data format designed for capturing and exchanging the results of chromosome imaging experiments produced within